-Sign up to get our latest investigations and community highlights straight to your inbox.
+Sign up for Nanaimo This Week to get our latest investigations and community highlights straight to your inbox every Thursday.

 On April 3, I took a road trip with my 11-year-old son to the Fairy Creek Blockade, the current site of a struggle over the uncertain future of what small patches of old growth trees remain on Vancouver Island.

 It’s an issue I talked about in last week’s newsletter when Nanaimo city council waded in to pass a motion calling on the provincial government to immediately defer logging in old-growth forests.
 They have since been joined by the city councils of Victoria and Port Moody.

 Though it’s not a Nanaimo-based story, it’s one that many locals are invested in, and have asked me to investigate further.
 On April 1 an injunction was granted to allow logging company Teal-Jones Group to move protesters who have multiple blockades on roads leading into what they say is the one of the last intact old-growth watersheds on Vancouver Island.

 At present, about seven separate camps of protesters are holding their ground, demanding the province put an immediate and permanent hold on old-growth logging and “transition to an ecologically and economically responsible forest economy.”
 The RCMP could attempt to remove them any day now.

 I ended up driving there in a caravan of people mostly from Nanaimo, led by organizer Ilan Goldenblatt, a former local restaurant owner who is now the chief of staff for Green Party MP Paul Manly.
 A representative from the Fairy Creek camp estimates about 1,000 people went to visit the area over the long weekend.